Integrative Counselling &

 You may already know what you want from therapy, or you may simply have a sense that something no longer fits: a relationship, an old pattern, or a way of being.
-Perhaps you tried coping on your own, and it’s been hard.
+Perhaps you tried coping on your own, and it has been hard.

 If some of this sounds familiar, you’re not alone.